ajimix/raindrop-search/README.md

 # rds Raindrop Search Client

 I find Raindrop search very slow and I'm constantly using the bookmarks to access websites that I constantly use.
-So I built this super fast search for the console and Alfred.
+So I built this super fast search for the terminal and Alfred.

 The app has been tested with 100k bookmarks and it's super fast!